-Rapid advancement in technology has shortened the life cycle of consumer electronics, resulting in the increasing amount of waste that adds burden to the natural environment.
-In order to minimize the threat to natural resources, prevent the hazardous substance from being released into the environment through waste and relieve the re-cycling system of increasing volumes of e-waste, it is increasingly important for electronics manufacturers to design products in ways that minimize potential pollution and recycling in the future.
+Rapid advancement in technology has shortened the life cycle of consumer electronics, resulting in the increasing amount of waste that adds a burden to the natural environment.
+In order to minimize the threat to natural resources, prevent hazardous substances from being released into the environment through waste, and relieve the recycling system of increasing volumes of e-waste, it is increasingly important for electronics manufacturers to design products in ways that minimize potential pollution and recycling in the future.

 EU Waste Electrical and Electronic Equipment Directive

-For Compal, issues such as waste reduction and re-use of resources have already been taken into consideration during the design stage, where environmental friendly materials are used as much as possible while numerous design improvements are introduced to make products easier to recycle.
-The following are some of the environmental, sustainable and renewable designs that Compal has put in place:
+For Compal, issues such as waste reduction and re-use of resources have already been taken into consideration during the design stage, where environmentally friendly materials are used as much as possible while numerous design improvements are introduced to make products easier to recycle.
+The following are some of the environmental, sustainable, and renewable designs that Compal has put in place:

-- Prohibit or reduce use of hazardous substances
+1. Prohibit or reduce the use of hazardous substances

-- Design products in ways that are easily dis-assembled and recycled
+5. Design products in ways that are easily disassembled and recycled

-- Use modularized designs so that main parts can be replaced and upgraded, hence extend the product lifecycle
+6. Use modularized designs so that main parts can be replaced and upgraded, hence extending the product life cycle

-- Print re-cycling labels on packaging materials as a reminder to consumers
+7. Print recycling labels on packaging materials as a reminder to consumers

 All products supplied by Compal in recent years have been designed in accordance with WEEE (Waste Electrical and Electronic Equipment Directive) standards, which require at least 65% of materials to be recyclable.
-For main notebook brands, products have even been designed to enable 90%-100% recycling rate.
+For main notebook brand clients, products have even been designed to enable a 96%-100% recycling rate.

 Packaging materials offer the cushion needed to protect goods from the collision during transportation.
-Compal has continuously improved packaging design with the goal of reducing, simplifying and making the optimum use of packaging materials for a lesser impact on the environment.
-Progress achieved in recent years include
+Compal has continuously improved packaging design with the goal of reducing, simplifying, and making the optimum use of packaging materials for a lesser impact on the environment.
+Progress achieved in recent years includes:

-- In 2011, Compal introduced its patented square package design that not only required lesser resources, but also enabled consumers to keep the package and use it as a storage box.
+- In 2011, Compal introduced its patented square package design that not only required fewer resources but also enabled consumers to keep the package and use it as a storage box.

-- In 2012, further improvements were made to the cushion structure, making them smaller and thus cheaper to transport, while at the same time replaced EPE materials with 100% recyclable cardboard.
+- In 2012, further improvements were made to the cushion structure, making them smaller and thus cheaper to transport, while at the same time replacing EPE materials with 100% recyclable cardboard.